English Language Studies B: Phonetics, Phonology and Oral Communication

 Brief description of the Unit

 This unit teaches post-graduate students to identify and understand the sounds of the English language.
 Australian Standard English, like all languages, is composed of a set of specific sounds, i.e. phonemes, and all words are made up of these sounds.
 Understanding what the sounds of the English language are, including how they are articulated, is essential for a range of professions, including teachers of English, in particular for teaching phonics, speech pathologists, audiologists, and learning integration aides.
-Students completing this unit will be able to identify the sounds that make up any given word of English, articulate and explain these sounds for pedagogical purposes.
+Students completing this course will be able to identify the sounds that make up any given word of English, articulate and explain these sounds for pedagogical purposes.
 They will have the skills to transcribe English words in the international phonetic alphabet, and to understand place of articulation, manner of articulation, and the acoustic relations of the phonetics and phonology of English.

 The unit introduces students to the articulatory and acoustic phonetics and phonology of English, including stress and intonation patterns, and how these function to create meaning in oral communication.
 Students will be able to identify stress patterns in English words and sentences.
 Students will also understand speech development, and oral communication development across the lifespan.